-Helena College Retail Services consists of two Campus Stores, one on each campus, and the Coffee Counter.
-The Campus Stores provide supplies, apparel, some hot food, beverages, and snacks Monday through Friday during the academic year.
-The Campus Stores accept cash, credit cards (except for American Express), and checks made payable to Helena College for the amount of purchase only.
+Helena College Retail Services consists of a Campus Stores on the Donaldson campus.
+The Campus Store provide supplies, electronics, apparel, some hot food, beverages, and snacks Monday through Friday during the academic year.
+The Campus Store accepts cash, credit cards (except for American Express), and checks made payable to Helena College for the amount of purchase only.
 The Donaldson Campus Store also features a full-service Coffee Counter with a wide selection of hot and cold drinks.
-The Campus Store located on the Airport Campus and sells supplies, food, snacks, and beverages Monday through Friday during the academic year.
 The College is not liable for any personal work performed by students.
 Course materials can be purchased online at BNC Virtual.

-Deferred Fee Payment Plan
+Deferred Payment Plan